 In 2011, I took The Rossiter System to Ahmedabad, India where I trained and certified five Indian physiotherapists.
 While there, we demonstrated these powerfully effective pain-relieving stretching techniques to hundreds of people.
 What a wonderful experience to introduce this unique approach to pain relief to the Asian continent for the first time.
 Many doctors thanked me for bringing this modality of natural pain relief to their society.
-I returned to India in 2013 and held a free pain clinic with the doctors I had taught.
+Returning to India in 2013, I held a free pain clinic with the doctors I had taught.
 We helped over 1300 patients in 1 week.
 I have also taught Rossiter Stretching Levels 1 and 2 in Australia and Bali.
 In the US, I have taught in Rhode Island, Utah, Florida, Alabama, Maryland, North Carolina and several other states.

 I have been very physically active all my life and have always had strong interest in health and wellness, fitness, and nutrition.
 Over 45 years ago, I began studying yoga and Martial Arts.
 I participated in physical exercise regimens at health clubs or on my own most of those years.
 Although I haven’t continuously practiced these disciplines, my long-time exposure to them has given me much body awareness and appreciation for the amazing human body.
 I continue to stay active and today you will still find me working out with my personal trainer, walking with Monterey & Jack, and/or training for the next 5K.